carseys/pediatric-sepsis-ml-kaggle/README.md

 * Outer joining tables based on uid for explanatory variables with time-based measurements.
 * Outer joining with patient demographics based on visit occurrence ID.
 * Left joining with sepsis data as left table, with explanatory variables as right
+* Re-adding person ids to all rows based on UID

 Previously done:
 * Encoding categorical data : drugsexposure (drugs, routes), devices, uid, gender